seanreed1111/sql-recipes/recipes.md

 Our SELECT statement for a rolling average starts by Selecting some straightforward values.
 The month number is extracted FROM the ORDER_DATE field using the TO_CHAR() function with the MM format string to obtain the month’s number.
 We choose the month number rather than the name so that the output is sorted as a person would expect.
 Next up is a normal aggregate of the ORDER_TOTAL field using the traditional SUM function.
 No magic there.
 We then introduce an OLAP AVG function, which is WHERE the detail of our rolling average is managed.
 That part of the statement looks like this.

-AVG(sum(order_total)) over (ORDER BY to_char(order_date, 'MM') rows BETWEEN 3 preceding and current row) as RollingQtrAverage
+AVG(SUM(order_total)) over (ORDER BY to_char(order_date, 'MM') rows BETWEEN 3 preceding and current row) as RollingQtrAverage

 All of that text is to generate our result column, the ROLLINGQTRAVERAGE.
 Breaking the sections down will illustrate how each part contributes to the solution.
-The leading functions, AVG(SUM(ORDER_TOTAL)), suggest we are going to sum the ORDER_TOTAL values and then take their average.
-That is correct to an extent, but Oracle isn’t just going to calculate a normal average or sum.
+The leading functions, AVG(SUM(ORDER_TOTAL)), suggest we are going to SUM the ORDER_TOTAL values and then take their average.
+That is correct to an extent, but SQL isn’t just going to calculate a normal average or SUM.
 These are OLAP AVG and SUM functions, so their scope is governed by the OVER clause.
-The OVER clause starts by instructing Oracle to perform the calculations based on the order of the formatted ORDER_DATE field—that’s what ORDER BY TO_CHAR(ORDER_DATE, 'MM') achieves—effectively ordering the calculations by the values 02 to 12 (remember, there’s no data for January 1999 in the database).
-Finally, and most importantly, the ROWS element tells Oracle the size of the window of rows over which it should calculate the driving OLAP aggregate functions.
-In our case, that means over how many months should the ORDER_TOTAL values be summed and then averaged.
-Our recipe instructs Oracle to use the results FROM the third-last row through to the current row.
+The OVER clause starts by instructing SQL to perform the calculations based on the order of the formatted ORDER_DATE field—that’s what ORDER BY TO_CHAR(ORDER_DATE, 'MM') achieves—effectively ordering the calculations by the values 02 to 12 (remember, there’s no data for January 1999 in the database).
+Finally, and most importantly, the ROWS element tells SQL the size of the window of rows over which it should calculate the driving OLAP aggregate functions.
+In our case, that means over how many months should the ORDER_TOTAL values be SUMmed and then averaged.
+Our recipe instructs SQL to use the results FROM the third-last row through to the current row.
 This is one interpretation of three- month rolling average, though technically it’s actually generating an average over four months.
 If what you want is really a three-month average —the last two months plus the current month—you’d change the ROWS BETWEEN element to read rows BETWEEN 2 preceding and current row
 This brings up an interesting point.
-This recipe assumes you want a rolling average computed over historic data.
+This recipe asSUMes you want a rolling average computed over historic data.
 But some business requirements call for a rolling window to track trends based on data not only prior to a point in time, but also after that point.
 For instance, we might want to use a three-month window but base it on the previous, current, and following months.
 The next version of the recipe shows exactly this ability of the windowing function, with the key changes in bold.

-SELECT to_char(order_date, 'MM') as OrderMonth, sum(order_total) as MonthTotal, AVG(sum(order_total)) over (ORDER BY to_char(order_date, 'MM') rows BETWEEN 1 preceding and 1 following) as AVGTrend FROM oe.orders
+SELECT to_char(order_date, 'MM') as OrderMonth, SUM(order_total) as MonthTotal, AVG(SUM(order_total)) over (ORDER BY to_char(order_date, 'MM') rows BETWEEN 1 preceding and 1 following) as AVGTrend FROM oe.orders
 WHERE order_date BETWEEN '01-JAN-1999' and '31-DEC-1999' GROUP BY to_char(order_date, 'MM')